palomachain/docs/src/guide/resources/paloma-ledger.md

 Transactions in Cosmos embed the [Standard Transaction type](https://godoc.org/github.com/cosmos/cosmos-sdk/x/auth#StdTx) from the Cosmos SDK.
 The Ledger device displays a serialized JSON representation of this object for you to review before signing the transaction.
 Here are the fields and what they mean:

-- `chain-id`: The chain to which you are broadcasting the tx, such as the `gaia-13003` testnet or `cosmoshub-2`: mainnet.
+- `chain-id`: The chain to which you are broadcasting the tx.
+Find the available chain-ids [here](./networks).
 - `account_number`: The global id of the sending account assigned when the account receives funds for the first time.
 - `sequence`: The nonce for this account, incremented with each transaction.
 - `fee`: JSON object describing the transaction fee, its gas amount and coin denomination